shwetaravnak/Tkinter1/README.md

 This is a Tkinter-based GUI application that allows users to insert student data into a MySQL database and view the stored records in a tabular format.

 Features:-
--Fetches and displays student records in a table view -User-friendly GUI using Tkinter
+1. Fetches and displays student records in a table view
+2. User-friendly GUI using Tkinter
--Inserts student name and password into MySQL database
+3. Inserts student name and password into MySQL database

 Installation:-
 Setup MySQL Database